 The benefit of producing a documented PIA report is that it can be referred to in future similar incidents to guide incident management actions, where appropriate.
 This ability to draw on a documented comparable incident reduces an organization's reliance on the experience and historical knowledge of specific individuals.
+Further, documented PIA's contribute to knowledge retention within an organization.

-For the GoA, a formal PIA should be undertaken after every Level 3 or 4 POC activation and after the annual provincial emergency management exercise.
-PIAs may be led by GoA staff or, for more significant incidents (e.g. 2011 Slave Lake wildfire, 2016 Wood Buffalo wildfires), by a contracted third party.
+For the GoA, a formal PIA should be undertaken after every Level 3 or 4 POC activation, and after the annual provincial emergency management exercise.
+PIAs may be led by GoA staff, or for more significant incidents (e.g. 2011 Slave Lake wildfire, 2016 Wood Buffalo wildfires), by a contracted third party.
 The PIA report should be disseminated to all GoA public safety partners.
 For more significant incidents, these reports may be publically released at the discretion of the Minister of Municipal Affairs.
+Where applicable, responding and impacted partners, including Local Authorities and GoA departments, should be engaged during the PIA process following Level 3 or 4 POC activations.